 A couple that jointly adopts a child must choose which one takes the adoptive leave and that is known as the nominated parent.

 Adoptive leave is available to -

-- a sole male adopter: that is, a male employee who is adopting a child on his own ;
+- A sole adopter, an employee who is adopting a child on their own;

-An adopting mother or a sole male adopter who is in employment is entitled to the following:
+A nominated adopting parent or a sole adopter who is in employment is entitled to the following: